ghedo/pktizr/docs/pktizr.rst

 Send the given amount of duplicate packets [default: 1].

+.. option:: -R, --randomize

+Randomize the target IP addresses and ports, instead of processing them in order.

 .. option:: -l, --local-addr=<addr>

 Specify the source IP address.
 This value can be accessed by scripts using the